Asymptotic Bayesian Generalization Error in Latent Dirichlet Allocation and Stochastic Matrix Factorization: Introduction

-The MF methods described so far, including SMF, are deterministic.
-As will be shown later, for hierarchical learning machines such as MF, Bayesian inference has higher predictive accuracy than do deterministic methods or maximum likelihood estimation.
+The MF methods described so far, including SMF, are understood as a deterministic procedure.
+As will be shown later, for hierarchical learning machines such as MF, we study probabilistic procedures, because Bayesian inference has higher predictive accuracy than deterministic methods or maximum likelihood estimation.
 The same is also true regarding the accuracy of the discovered knowledge.
-Moreover, the probabilistic view gives wider application.
-Indeed, Bayesian NMF \cite{Virtanen2008bayesian,Cemgil} has been applied to image recognition \cite{Cemgil}, audio signal processing \cite{Virtanen2008bayesian}, overlap community detection \cite{Psorakis2011commu}, and recommender systems \cite{Bobadilla2018recommender}.
+Moreover, the probabilistic or statistical view gives a wider application.
+Indeed, Bayesian NMF \cite{Virtanen2008bayesian,Cemgil} has been applied to image recognition \cite{Cemgil}, audio signal processing \cite{Virtanen2008bayesian}, and recommender systems \cite{Bobadilla2018recommender}.
 From a statistical point of view, the data matrices are random variables subject to the true distribution.
-Sometimes, MF is performed when only one target matrix has been decomposed, in general, however, factorization of a set of independent matrices should be studied because the target matrices are often obtained daily, monthly, or in different places \cite{Kohjima}.
-In addition, statistical SMF has a number of potential applications.
-First, it can be used for NMF for binary data \cite{LarsenNMF4Binary}, because binary matrices can be viewed as random variables subject to a Bernoulli distribution.
-Second, if the transition stochastic matrix $C$ in a Markov chain $y=Cx$ can be represented by a matrix $C=A_0B_0$ with a lower rank, then a pair $(A,B)$ such that $C \approx AB$ can be estimated by a reduced rank regression $y=ABx$ on $C$.
-Most importantly, as proved later, the SMF has the same learning coefficient as the topic model; if the Bayesian generalization error in SMF has been clarified, then the one of the topic model cam also be determined.
-That is why the decomposition of a set of matrices is considered to be statistical inference in this research.
+Sometimes, MF is studied in a case when only one target matrix is decomposed, however, the factorization of a set of independent matrices should be studied because the target matrices are often obtained daily, monthly, or in different places \cite{Kohjima}.
+More importantly, as proved later, the SMF has the same learning curve as LDA; if the Bayesian generalization error in SMF has been clarified, then that of LDA is also determined.
+That is why the decomposition of a set of matrices is considered to be a statistical inference in this research.